adjective (shyer, shyest)

 - His smile is shy, almost gentle, and his eyes dart nervously around him.

 - I've gone from being shy and timid, to being quietly confident and assured.

-- 1.1 [predic.] (shy about) Slow or reluctant to do (something): she has never been shy about discussing her efforts to raise aesthetic standardsMore example sentences
+- 1.1 (shy of/about) Slow or reluctant to do (something): the wealthy have become less shy of displaying their privilegeMore example sentences

 - I wanted to take things slow, and was shy about being intimate.